ezavesky/udnd_07_bounceback/README.md

     * initial score, time remain counter, public variable for initial game time.
     * added callback structure (instad of in update loop)
     * remove `Update` function and instead use `InvokeRepeating` every half second
+    * add game state for begin, play, end of game
 * Sound addition
     * added bounce sound for ball when it hits trampoline
     * added music loop that gradually goes up in pitch